Student Awards & Financial Aid

 A major source of financial assistance at NSCC is through our Student Awards program.
 We offer many types of student scholarships, awards and bursaries at various times throughout the year.
 Our student awards program includes 26 entrance awards for students entering directly from a Nova Scotia high school.

-The Donald R. Sobey Bursary Program awards bursaries valued at $2,500 to students in financial need who are referred by a community agency and are interested in entering NSCC on a full-time basis.
+The Donald R. Sobey Award, valued at $2,500, is available to students in financial need who are referred by a community agency and are interested in entering NSCC on a full-time basis.

 Sponsor A Student